Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Simulation Results

-In order to better understand the impact of realistic imperfections, we present the EE of the proposed schemes for the case of discrete SIM phase shifts in Fig. \ref{fig:EE_vs_quant_bit}.
-The EE generally deteriorates as the number of quantization bits decreases.
-This effect is more evident for SIMs with a larger number of layers, since they contain more meta-elements and thus can cause a larger EE reduction.
-As a rule of thumb, at least 3 bits per meta-element are required for SIMs with a small $L$ (e.g., 2 or 4) to ensure that the EE reduction caused by quantization errors remains within acceptable limits.
-For SIMs with a larger $L$, the minimum number of bits per meta-element is expected to be higher.
+To assess the impact of realistic imperfections, Fig. \ref{fig:EE_vs_quant_bit} presents the EE of the proposed schemes for discrete SIM phase shifts.
+The EE generally deteriorates as the number of quantization bits decreases, especially for SIMs with a larger number of layers since the quantization errors are amplified.
+As a rule of thumb, at least 3 bits per meta-element are required for SIMs for a small $L$ (e.g., 2 or 4) to maintain acceptable EE levels, while larger $L$ requires finer resolution.